^

 • Yarrow flowers

-Herbs for swelling with diabetes mellitus
+Herbs for swelling in diabetes

 • St. John's Wort